Birth Injury Attorneys Serving Rhode Island

 When your baby suffers an injury at birth, it can seem like your whole world is turned upside down.
 How did this happen?
 Who is to blame for your baby’s injury?
 How can you get them the care they need?
 If your baby suffered a brachial plexus injury, you may find yourself wondering if they live a life with permanent paralysis.
 If your baby’s doctor or medical professional acted negligently during labor and delivery, your baby’s injury may be the result of medical malpractice.

-If you suspect that your baby’s brachial plexus injury was the result of medical malpractice and negligence, it is important to call an experienced Providence birth injury lawyer immediately.
+If you suspect that your baby’s brachial plexus injury was the result of medical malpractice and negligence, it is important to call an experienced Rhode Island birth injury lawyer immediately.
 At Mandell, Boisclair and Mandell, Ltd, our attorneys have the experience and resources needed to tackle these complex birth injury cases.
 We know that you need money to help pay for your child’s medical expenses and future long-term care.
 That’s why we work aggressively to protect your child’s future.

 What is a Brachial Plexus Injury?